 The supplement stack is half the picture.
 Food matters too.
 A few practical moves I have most clients make:

-- Protein at breakfast.
+- Eat protein first.
 25 to 35 grams within an hour of waking.
 So glucose stays steadier all day, which keeps the cortisol-to-stabilize-blood-sugar reflex from firing.

-- Eat enough carbohydrate.
-Specifically, do not fear them.
+- This is your OK to eat pasta!
+Do not fear carbs.
 Chronically low-carb eating raises cortisol in many people.
 Aim for 100 to 150 grams a day from whole sources.

-- Magnesium-rich foods alongside the pill.
+- Pump up the Magnesium-rich foods alongside the pill.
 Pumpkin seeds, dark leafy greens, dark chocolate.
 They reinforce the supplement.

-- Limit alcohol.
+- Curb the alcohol.
 Even one drink in the evening fragments deep sleep and raises overnight cortisol.
 So if you must drink, do it earlier, with food.

-- Get fiber up.
+- Beans beans beans.
 Specifically, 25 to 35 grams a day.
 Fiber feeds the gut bacteria that produce short-chain fatty acids, which directly influence mood and the cortisol response.
 (See our list of foods that hit both targets in one serving.)

 Related on TheGreenest: Adaptogens explained in plain English · The 7 types of magnesium · The sleep stack for 3 a.m. wake-ups